onassar/Bash-PHP-EC2-Elastic-IP/README.md

 instance, as determined by a passed in Private IP Address.

 ### Presumptions

-You have made changes to the PHP file, editing your key and passphrase before having used the script.
+ - `update.php` contains your AWS key and passphrase appropriately
+ - The [AWS PHP SDK](http://aws.amazon.com/sdkforphp/) is available at the path `../sdk-1.5.2/sdk-1.5.2/sdk.class.php`

+If the path to the AWS SDK is different, it must then be specified in `update.php`.

 ### Sample CLI Call